skade/rfcs/text/0000-rust-project-conferences.md

 Monetary support can come either through the Rust project directly or through associated, local, funding organisations.

+## Naming

+Currently, the name RustConf is used by the Rust project for a conference run by Rust project directly.
+These events will be run regularly, with no fixed geographic location.
+The Rust core team will find an select the host of RustConf.

+The name RustFest is currently held by the European Rust community and is intended for more relaxed events with a relaxed schedule.
+The RustFest name should only be used after approaching the current team.

+Both brands are intended to be global.

+Finally, conferences using the name Rust in their name should be aware of the [Rust trademark policies](http://rust-lang.org/legal.html).

 # Drawbacks
 [drawbacks]: #drawbacks